github/backup-utils/docs/faq.md

 Backup Utilities are a disaster recovery tool.
 This tool takes date-stamped snapshots of all major datastores.
 These snapshots are used to restore an instance to a prior state or set up a new instance without having another always-on GitHub Enterprise instance (like the High Availability replica).
+Backup Utilities is intended for use with the primary github instance and not a replica, github-backup- utils does not currently support backing up a replica instance.

 [1]: https://help.github.com/enterprise/admin/guides/installation/high-availability-cluster-configuration/